cookies-xor-cream/HugoTest/content/posts/poetry/wip/if_you_like_cadmium_so_much_why_dont_you_marry_her.md

 ---
 tags: ['New']
-title: '"If You Like Cadmium So Much Why Don't You Marry Her"'
+title: "“If You Like Cadmium So Much Why Don't You Marry Her”"
 date: 2024-02-26
 ---